-1 This is the tenth time that the Valuers have been the signatory of the report provided to LFC and LFEPA, (LFC previous incumbent) and the previous valuation dates were 1st April 2003, 1st April 2008, 1st April 2013, 1st April 2014, 1st April 2015 and 1st April 2016, 1st April 2017, 31st March 2018 and 31st March 2019.
-This is the eleventh time that the Valuer's firm has carried out the valuation instruction, with the first valuation date being 1st April 1999.
+1 This is the twelfth time that the Valuers have been the signatory of the report provided to LFC and LFEPA, (LFC previous incumbent) and the previous valuation dates were 1st April for 2003, 2008, 2013, 2014, 2015 2016 and 2017, and then 31st March for 2018, 2019, 2020 and 2021.
+This is the thirteenth time that the Valuer's firm has carried out the valuation instruction, i.e. 31 March 2022.
+The first valuation date was 1st April 1999.
 Although this may be construed as a departure from the recommendations which are contained in the Red Book, we do not consider that it has prevented us from providing LFC with an independent and objective opinion of the values of your various properties.
+A peer review objectivity letter has been provided which confirms that an independent and objective opinion of the values of the Brigade's assets has been undertaken.

 - 2. The firm has acted for LFEPA/LFC for a period of over 25 years.
 During that time, the firm has provided property management, landlord and tenant, agency, building surveying and rating services to LFEPA/LFC, under a series of contracts for the provision of property and estate management functions. - 3.
-In the firm's preceding financial year, the fees payable to the firm by LFC represented a significant proportion of the total fee income of the firm. - 4.
-No material increase is anticipated in the proportion referred to in 3, in the foreseeable future
+In the firm's preceding financial year, fees payable to the firm by LFC represented between 30-35% of the total fee income of the firm. - 4.
+No material increase is anticipated in the proportion referred to in 3, in the foreseeable future.